 The beam tracking responder shall not transmit a BRP frame with feedback to the beam tracking initiator if the time period between PHY-RXEND.indication primitive of the PPDU that contains the beam tracking request and of PHY-TXEND.confirm primitive of the response BRP frame is longer than

-dot11BeamTrackingTimeLimit.
+the beam tracking time limit.

+The beam tracking time limit is based on the values of the DMG STA BeamTrackingTimeLimit field received from the peer STA in the DMG Capabilities element and the dot11BeamTrackignTimeLimit from the SME.
+The setting of the beam tracking time limit is according to table 9-xyz:

+Table xyz - beam tracking time limit negotiation